edgard/murailobot/memory-bank/activeContext.md

 - Prefer explicit cancellation and timeout handling over generic error checks
 - Ensure AI responses do not include the input message formatting prefixes (timestamp/UID).
 - Enrich configuration at runtime where necessary (e.g., BotInfo from `GetMe`).
+- AI Prompting: Explicitly instruct the model on desired output formatting, including what _not_ to include (e.g., input prefixes).
+Ensure `MentionSystemInstructionHeader` is parameterized for bot identity.
+Enforce strict content and formatting guidelines for `ProfileAnalyzerSystemInstruction` including data preservation and trait quality.
+- The codebase is now leaner after the removal of unused database methods.
+The systematic check confirms no other obvious dead code.

 **Important Patterns & Preferences**

 - Configuration: Prefer built-in validators and provide sensible defaults for all options
 - Scheduler Management: Use gocron v2's job API for registration and NewTask for execution
 - Context Management: Propagate context through all operations with proper timeout handling